thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 In order to export a widget type, you should:

-{% include images-gallery.html imageCollection="wl-export-widget-pe" showListImageTitles="true" preview="false" %}
+{% include images-gallery.html imageCollection="wl-export-widget" showListImageTitles="true" preview="false" %}

 #### Widget Type import

 Please note that only system administrators can modify system (default) widget bundles.
 This means that only them can delete default widget bundle, edit and delete widgets inside the bundle, add or import new widgets into the bundle.
+By creating a new widget bundle at the system administrator level, it will be displayed in the accounts of his tenants as a system one, and they will not be able to delete or edit it.
+Nevertheless, tenants can add their own widgets bundles.
+In that case, they have full rights to manage created widget types.

 Likewise, to import a widget type, you should:

-{% include images-gallery.html imageCollection="wl-import-widget-pe" showListImageTitles="true" preview="false" %}
+{% include images-gallery.html imageCollection="wl-import-widget" showListImageTitles="true" preview="false" %}